PNikolayG/Portfolio/README.md

 ## 7.Study project by using RNN (Recurrent (Neural Network)

 ## 8.Study project by using NLP methods for case Thematic Modeling and classification

+## 9.Study project by using CV (Computer Vision) methods for case MNIST from Kaggle

+## 10.Study project by using CV (Computer Vision) methods for case Cats and Dogs from Kaggle